Computation of conformal invariants: Concluding Remarks

 \section{Concluding Remarks}

 Conformal invariants are important tools for complex analysis with many applications.
 However, these invariants can be expressed explicitly only in very few special cases.
 Thus, numerical methods are required to compute these invariants.
 A numerical method for computing some conformal invariants is presented in this paper.
 The method can be used for domains with different types of boundaries including domains with smooth or piecewise smooth boundaries.
 The performance and the accuracy of the presented method is compared to analytic solutions or to previous results whenever analytic solutions or previous results are available.
 Further, a MATLAB implementation of the proposed method is given in the MATLAB function \verb|annq| in Subsection~\ref{sc:comp-cap}.
 This MATLAB function was used in almost all examples in this paper to compute the conformal capacity, the hyperbolic capacity and the elliptic capacity.
 For some examples, an auxiliary procedure is required before using the function \verb|annq|.
-All the computer codes of our computations are available in the internet link \url{https://github.com/mmsnasser/cci}.
+The computer codes of the presented computations can be found in the link \url{https://github.com/mmsnasser/cci}.